Introduction to RxJS and Observables

 RxJS

-The official definition of RxJS from their website is that "RxJS is a library for reactive programming using observables".
+The official definition from their website: “RxJS is a library for reactive programming using observables.”

 RxJS for better asynchronous programming

-RxJS allows developers to work with asynchronous code and it also uses a popular and well-known software desing pattern: the observer pattern.
+RxJS helps you work with asynchronous code.
+It builds on a well-known design pattern: the observer pattern.

-The Observer pattern uses an object (which is referred to as the subject) to which multiple observers can connect and state changes are automatically propagated from the subject to all the observers.
-I recommend that you get familiar with at least the "GoF (Gang of Four) patterns" (which also includes the Observer pattern).
+The Observer pattern uses an object (the subject) that multiple observers connect to.
+State changes propagate from the subject to all observers automatically.
+I’d recommend getting familiar with at least the “GoF (Gang of Four) patterns” (which includes the Observer pattern).

-Translating the above to JavaScript world, think about an event stream (or a subject, which is the same) - data coming from an API would be a great example.
-We can now subscribe to the subject - in other words, we can subscribe to this stream - and get notified when data arrives from the API and act on it - for example append data in a table.
-And the great thing is that we'll keep on receiving this data until we unsubscribe from the stream or until the stream emits a completed event.
+Translating that to JavaScript: think of an event stream (or subject).
+Data coming from an API is a good example.
+You can subscribe to that stream and get notified when data arrives, then act on it (say, appending rows to a table).
+You’ll keep receiving data until you unsubscribe or the stream emits a completed event.

 Why RxJS?

-2. Even though when Promises are used we are still making use of the JavaScript event loop.
-How?
-Think about the callbacks that we use when a promise gets resolved - those get placed to the event loop and placed back to the call stack when they resolve.
+Even with Promises, you’re still using the JavaScript event loop.
+The callbacks you attach to resolved promises get placed on the event loop and moved back to the call stack when they resolve.

 Observable

-A stream can be defined as a sequence of events that get emitted from a source.
-The source can be anything, it really doesn't matter.
+A stream is a sequence of events emitted from a source.
+The source can be anything.

-Streams can emit three things: values (e.g. return data from an API), an error (e.g. 401 Unauthorized API access) and finally a 'completed' or 'done' signal indicating that the stream has finished.
+Streams emit three things: values (e.g. data from an API), errors (e.g. a 401 Unauthorised API response), and a ‘completed’ or ‘done’ signal indicating the stream has finished.

 Subscribe